Most Effective Products

 Where To Inspect

-Sac spiders are generally found outdoors and indoors throughout the year in heavy vegeattion, leaf litter, yard debris, wood piles, and other dark areas that remain undisturbed.
-If they make their way indoors, they can be found in spots that most spiders prefer to dwell in where there is minimal activity by homeowners like in the attics or the basement.
-This is usally dark, clutters, and undisturbed areas like garages, attics, crawl spaces, and storage closets.
+Sac spiders are generally found outdoors and indoors throughout the year in heavy vegetation, leaf litter, yard debris, wood piles, and other undisturbed dark areas.
+If they make their way indoors, they can be found in spots that most spiders prefer to dwell in where there is minimal activity by homeowners, like in the attics or the basement.
+This is usually dark, cluttered, and undisturbed areas like garages, attics, crawl spaces, and storage closets.

 What To Look For

-Sac spiders do not build webs like other spiders, but will instead hunt their prey by using their webbing to make sacs to rest in or to hide their eggs in.
+Sac spiders do not build webs like other spiders but will hunt their prey by using their webbing to make sacs to rest in or hide their eggs.

 Treatment

-Take note of any spiders or sacs that you may have found on your property and also not any entry points these pests can use to invade your homes.
-A spider infestation indoors usually indicates other pest problems as well.
-Be cautious when inspecting or applying pesticide products as a sac spider bite will bite if disturbed.
+Take note of any entry points these pests can use to invade your homes and areas where you have seen other spider species or sacs.
+An indoor spider infestation usually indicates other pest problems.
+Be cautious when inspecting or applying pesticide products, as a sac spider bite will bite if disturbed.

-The best way to control this pest and keep it away from your home is by making your home less environment less attractive for the sac spider to be around as well as making your home tougher to access by implementing exclusion measures.
+The best way to control this pest and keep it away from your home is to make it less attractive for the sac spider to be around.
+Implementing exclusion measures will also make your home more challenging to access.

 Step 1: Clean and Declutter